sodadata/docs/README.md

 ### Content
 - Categorize your new content according to the following macro groups:
    - Concepts - content that explains in general, without including procedural steps.
-Characterized by a title that does not use present tense imperative such as, "How Soda SQL works" or "Metrics".
+Characterized by a title that does not use present tense imperative such as, "How Soda Core works" or "Metrics".
    - Tasks - content that describes the steps a user takes to complete a task or reach a goal.
-Characterized by a title that is in present tense imperative such as, "Install Soda SQL" or "Apply filters".
+Characterized by a title that is in present tense imperative such as, "Install Soda Core" or "Apply filters".
    - Reference - content that presents lists or tables of reference material such as error codes or glossary.
-- Produce content that focuses on how to achieve a goal or solve a problem and, insofar as it is practical, is inclusive of all products. ~Avoid creating documentation that focuses on how to use a single product.
-For example, instead of writing two documents -- one for "Troubleshoot Soda SQL" and one for "Troubleshoot Soda Cloud" -- write one Troubleshoot document that offers guidance for both tools.~
+- Produce content that focuses on how to achieve a goal or solve a problem and, insofar as it is practical, is inclusive of all products.
 - Remember that Every Page is Page One for your reader.
 Most people enter the docs by clicking on the result of a Google search, so they could land anywhere and you should assume your new page is the first page that a reader lands on.
 Give them the context for what they are reading, lots of "escape hatches" to the glossary or pre-requisite procedures, and instructions on what to read next in a "Go further" section at the bottom of all Concept or Task pages.

 ## Image guidelines

 - Apply a grey, 1px border around screencap images embedded in pages; diagrams and graphics do not require borders.
 - Narrow and tighten any the UI before you take a screencap so as to keep the image legible when embedded to a page.
-- Ensure all images is legible.
+- Ensure all images are legible.
 - Carefully consider whether or not to include a screencap.
 Is it really necessary?
 Does it communicate more than just your words do?
 Screencaps of UI require regular maintenance to keep up with changes in the UI; is the image you are adding worth the extra maintenance?

 ## Release note documentation